Amorpha canescens

 - Flower Description:

-- Small flowers appear along 2-6" spikes that grow at the ends of major branches.
-The purple-blue flowers have yellow-gold anthers (the part of the stamen that contains the pollen).
+- Small flowers appear along 2-6" pubescent spikes that grow at the ends of major branches.
+The purple-blue flowers have 8 exerted reddish stamens with bright yellow anthers that are quite conspicuous.
 They bloom from May to June.

 -